sean-stanley/casualrp-hugo-site/content/episodes/blood-chalice-7-night-of-the-unliving.md

 title = "Blood Chalice #7 | Night of the Unliving"

 +++
-After uninvited guests try and enter into a Toreador ball, the coterie find themselves hot on the trail of the vampire known as Spike.
+When uninvited guests try and enter into the Toreador ball, the coterie quickly find themselves once again hot on the trail of the vampire known as Spike.